An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Our Approach

 \textbf{Dynamical Systems.} A dynamical system is a mathematical framework for describing the evolution of a system over time, formally consisting of a state space $X$ together with an evolution rule $\phi_t$ that describes how the state changes.
 The state space is typically in $\mathbb R^n$ or a manifold, and the evolution rule can be either continuous or discrete in time as well as either deterministic or stochastic.
-Continuous time deterministic dynamics are expressed by an Ordinary Differential Equation (ODE):

-where $f : X \rightarrow \mathbb R^n$ is a vector field (or flow field), and the solution is the flow $\phi_t(x_0)$ that represents a trajectory of the system starting from the initial state.
-Discrete time deterministic dynamics are described by an iterated map:
+Continuous time deterministic dynamics are expressed by an Ordinary Differential Equation (ODE) $\dot x = f(x(t)), \; x(0) = x_0$, where $f : X \rightarrow \mathbb R^n$ is a vector field, and the solution is the flow $\phi_t(x_0)$ that represents a trajectory starting from the initial state.
+Discrete time deterministic dynamics are described by an iterated map $x_{t+1} = F(x_t), \; x_0 \in X$, where $F:X \rightarrow X$ is a transformation and the system evolves by iteration of $F$.